azproduction/lmd/README.md

     },
     "main": "main",         // a main module - content of that module will be called on start (no reason to eval) "global": "this",       // name of global object, passed to the lmd [default="this"]

+    // # Depends
+    "depends": true,        // module depends mask [default=false]
+                            // Can be true value or mask string.
+Default mask for true is '*.lmd.json'
+                            // For each module in config lmd builder will use mask to find config with module depends
+                            // eg: module_name.js + *.lmd.json lmd will looking for module_name.lmd.json etc

     // # Modules output format
     "lazy": false,          // if true - all modules will be evaled on demand [default=false]